leanghok120/moody/README.md

 Moody is a minimal and cozy tiling windows manager written in C. Moody's goal is to be blazingly fast, very minimal but still easy for new users to pick it up.

-**Note**: Moody is just a side project to learn about X development and tiling windows managers.

 ### Features

 - [x] Windows management (moving, resizing)